PaNOSC-ViNYL/ase/doc/ase/calculators/turbomole.rst

 The command-line interface has limited capability.
 For example the keyword ``task`` is not effective due to the specific way the methods are called by ``ase-run``.
-This example shows how to peform a single-point DFT calculation of water with the PBE functional and with geometry taken from the database::
+This example shows how to run a single-point DFT calculation of water with the PBE functional and with geometry taken from the database::

   ase-build H2O | ase-run turbomole --parameters="multiplicity=1,density functional=pbe"